brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-15-Multichannel-audio.md

 __E.
 The end.__

+### Mono pair import?
 Note: In premiere preferences there is also an option to always import stuff as mono pair, but that will imho make editing harder in most cases.
 ![no](/public/multi/no.png)

+### Listening
 Note2: Listening routing is also well hidden
 ![listen](/public/multi/listen.png)

+### Known unknowns
-Known unknowns: No idea how to make multichannel sequence/export where each stream will be stereo (8 channels of audio in 4x stereo for example).
+No idea how to make multichannel sequence/export where each stream will be stereo (8 channels of audio in 4x stereo for example).